Nov.13.2019

 As the seasons begin to change and get cooler, it’s the perfect time to tackle those big epoxy projects that you've been planning to get to all year.
 It’s nice to stay inside the workshop where it's warm away from the sub-zero temperatures.

-Ideally, epoxy should be kept as far away from the cold as possible but with all of the holiday craziness and shipping schedules, we all can't always be there to pick up our UPS deliveries.
-This means our epoxy order may end up sitting outside in the cold, whether we like it or not.
+Ideally, epoxy should be kept as far away from the cold as possible but with all of the holiday craziness, winter storms, and shipping schedules, we all can't always be home to grab our UPS deliveries.
+This means your epoxy order may end up sitting outside in the cold, whether we like it or not.

-First of all, do not despair, frozen epoxy isn't ruined!
-Although both your resin and activator are capable of freezing, it's very easy to return them to a usable liquid state.
+Or the epoxy is frozen in the jugs because it was left outside and very cold weather.
+Although both your resin and hardener seem unusable, it's very easy to return them to a usable liquid state.

-Initially, you should simply bring your epoxy inside and let it warm up to room temperature slowly.
+Initially in either case, you should simply bring your epoxy inside and let it warm up to room temperature slowly.
 Most often as the epoxy temperature warms up, your epoxy will return to normal and it will work fine without any adverse effects.
-Remember, optimum working temperature is between 77 F and 85 F.
+Remember, optimum working temperature is between 70 F and 85 F.

 That's it, simple as that.
 We hope this helps to set your mind at ease about getting your epoxy delivered in the winter months and helps you keep your project schedules on-track through the holidays and beyond.